 A warm beer can totally downgrade your IPA-drinking experience — and Outset’s IPA beer glasses are designed to nip that problem in the bud.
 The insulated glasses are constructed from double-walled stainless steel to keep your IPA cold, so you can really sip and savor your brew at your own pace.
 While they don’t have a ridged base or nucleation points, they are otherwise shaped like traditional IPA glasses.
 They come in pairs, and they each have a maximum capacity of 16 ounces.
 Reviewers have recommended washing these glasses by hand rather than in the dishwasher.

 If you plan on drinking your beer outdoors or need glassware that can survive the occasional party foul, these outdoor beer glasses are made to stand up to dings and drops.
-While they look like glass, they're actually made out of shatterproof, BPA- and BPS-free plastic.
-They hold 18 ounces each and come in packs of four.
-Unlike your single-use party cups, these are reusable — just chuck them into the dishwasher when they're dirty.
-Like their glass-made counterparts, they feature a tapered bowl and a base with ridges along its sides (although they skip the nucleation points).
+While they look like glass, they’re actually made out of shatter-resistant, BPA-free Tritan plastic.
+They hold 18 ounces each and come in a pair.
+Unlike your single-use party cups, these are reusable — just chuck them into the dishwasher when they’re dirty.
+Like their glass-made counterparts, they feature a tall bowl that tapers inward toward the lip (though they don’t feature a ridged base or nucleation points).

 6. The tulip glass

 Tulip glasses are great at bringing out the flavors of Belgian ales, but they’re also a solid choice for strong beers like double IPAs.
 One reviewer confirmed that the glasses are “quality, inexpensive, [and] perfect for a double IPA and high alcohol content ales.”
 Each 16-ounce glass features a tulip-shaped bowl so you get the aromas with smooth sides (not nucleated or ridged).
 They’re machine washable, and users have described them as sturdy.
 Snag them as single glasses or a four-pack.